tejasbg19/VSD-squadron-mini-internship/Task_1.md

 ## Steps to install RISC-V GNU Compiler Toolchain

 We will be installing the tools from the [this github repo](https://github.com/riscv-collab/riscv-gnu-toolchain), you can refer that page if you face any unexpected errors in the process.
+Also there are two methods I used, you can use either of them

+### Method_1:

 ```
 # Prerequisites before we clone